 Zurich is a trusted global insurer and has well established relationships with motor insurers in each member state to facilitate the settlement of claims for any incidents involving cross-border drivers.

-If the UK exits the EU without a Withdrawal Agreement on 29 March 2019 and you need to make an insurance claim against an EU-registered insurer, you will be subject to the local legal system and your claim may be treated differently to how it would be in the UK.
+If the UK exits the EU without a Withdrawal Agreement and you need to make an insurance claim against an EU-registered insurer, you will be subject to the local legal system and your claim may be treated differently to how it would be in the UK.

 No, we will not charge for a Green Card.

 If you opt for the Green Card(s) to be posted to you it can take up to three weeks depending on demand.

 If you request a Green Card to be posted to you then it will be valid for the period that you have requested.